Warfarin and Ginger: Can You Take Them Together?

 What happens when you take warfarin with ginger?

-Warfarin is a vitamin K antagonist.
-It slows the liver's production of clotting factors II, VII, IX and X, lengthening the time the blood takes to clot.
-The international normalised ratio (INR) is the test used to keep that effect inside a safe window, usually 2.0-3.0.
+1. Warfarin blocks vitamin K. Warfarin is a vitamin K antagonist.
+It slows the liver's production of several clotting factors, which lengthens the time blood takes to clot.
+The international normalised ratio (INR) is the blood test used to keep that effect inside a safe window.

 Why is this important?

-Like other antiplatelet herbs, ginger's effect on bleeding risk is not captured by the INR test.
-INR measures the coagulation cascade.
-Platelet function is a separate parameter that is not routinely checked.
-That means a patient on warfarin and a daily ginger capsule can have an INR comfortably in range and still bleed more easily than the number predicts.
+The INR test measures the clotting cascade, which is exactly what warfarin acts on.
+It does not measure platelet function, which is what ginger acts on.
+That means a person on warfarin plus a daily ginger capsule can have an INR comfortably in range and still bruise or bleed more easily than the number suggests.

-The size of the effect depends heavily on the dose and form.
-A cup of ginger tea or a few slices of fresh ginger in a stir-fry is a food-level exposure and is generally safe.
-A 1-2 gram daily capsule of standardised ginger extract, often marketed for nausea, joint pain, or migraine, delivers many times that amount and is what the case reports tend to describe.
+Form and amount matter a great deal.
+A cup of ginger tea or a few slices of fresh ginger in a stir-fry is a food-level exposure and is generally considered safe.
+A concentrated daily ginger supplement, often sold for nausea, joint pain, or migraine, delivers far more of the active compounds and is what the case reports tend to describe.

-Risk is higher in older adults, in patients who also take aspirin or NSAIDs, and in anyone with previous gastrointestinal bleeding.
+Some people are more vulnerable than others.
+Risk is higher in older adults, in people who also take aspirin or NSAIDs, and in anyone with a history of gastrointestinal bleeding.

 What should you do?

-Before elective surgery or dental work, tell the team about every supplement you take, including ginger.
-Many surgeons ask patients to stop herbal antiplatelet supplements a week before a procedure.
+After a change or before a procedure: After starting or stopping a ginger supplement, follow your team's advice on INR rechecks and report any unusual bleeding promptly.
+Before elective surgery or dental work, tell the team about every supplement you take, including ginger; many surgeons ask patients to stop herbal antiplatelet supplements ahead of a procedure.

 Which specific products are affected?